yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     /usr/share/maven/bin/mvn clean package
     ```
     :::info:
-    The IRI Java file is built in a directory called `target`.
+    The IRI Java file is in a directory called `target`.
     :::

 ## Configure the IRI